overture-stack/SONG/docs/usage/06-client-reference.md

 - **Usage:** `song-client submit [OPTIONS]`

     :::info
-    For detailed information, see the [documentation on submitting data with Song](/).
+    For detailed information, see our [documentation on submitting data with Song](/docs/core-software/Song/usage/submitting-metadata).
     :::

 ### Search